 Students in grades 4 - 8 are subject to a detention program.
 Detentions will be given for inappropriate behavior or missing work.
-Detentions will be served on Mondays from 2:45 p.m. to 3:45 p.m.
-If there is no school on Monday, the student will serve the detention on Tuesday.
+Detentions will be served immediately after school the following day.

-Students who are to serve a detention will be given a detention slip on Friday.
-The slip is to be signed by one of the student's parents and returned by the students to the principal on Monday.
+Students who are to serve a detention will be given a detention slip.
+The slip is to be signed by one of the student's parents and returned by the students to the principal the next school day.
 If the detention is for missing assignments, the assignments are to be returned with the detention slip.

 If the student receiving the detention participates in athletics, the first detention will result in a warning for eligibility.
 The second detention will result in the loss of athletic eligibility for a minimum of one week.
-If a student has three detentions in one grading quarter, his/her parents will be called.
-A conference may possibly be scheduled at that time.
+If a student has three detentions in one grading trimester, his/her parents will be called and a conference will be scheduled at that time.